JonatanN3/Group-Policy-Managing-Accounts-Active-Directory/README.md

 # Group Policy Managing Accounts
-This tutorial is to demonstrate account security enforcement using Group Policy in Windows Server.
+The purpose of this lab is to demonstrate how to use Group Policy Objects (GPOs) for managing user account security settings centrally across an Active Directory domain.
+This includes:
+- Configuring account lockout policies to protect user accounts
+- Enforcing security settings across all users in the domain
+- Verifying that policies are applied correctly to user accounts
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)